jai-sinha/car-scraper/README.md

 ## Overview:

 This project is intended as a tool to make searching for a specific cool car easier!
-It should not be used for (or take away) the timeless joy of randomly browsing cool cars.
-But basically with (sort of) one click, it pulls and outputs results from a number of commonly-used websites, saving the user from the repetitive task of cross-checking the same make/model/year/etc over and over while searching for the right one to buy.
+It should not be used for (or take away from) the timeless joy of randomly browsing cool cars.
+But basically with (sort of) one click, it pulls and outputs results from a number of commonly-used websites, saving you from the unending task of repeatedly cross-checking the same make/model/year/etc while searching for the right one to buy.

-## Instructions:
+## Developer Instructions:
-First, create a virtual environment in the `scraper` directory with `python3 -m venv .venv`.
-Start it with `source .venv/bin/activate`, and run `pip install -r requirements.txt`.
-Go into the `src` directory, and run `python3 main.py`.
-Your server should be up and running!

-Lastly, to get the site up, go back into the main `car-scraper` directory, and then into `/site`.
-Make sure you have npm installed, and run `npm install` and `npm run dev`.
-The second command should give you a clickable link to localhost:5173, which will take you to your Car Scraper!

-Enjoy :)
+First, make sure you have Docker installed, either by going [here](https://www.docker.com/products/docker-desktop/) or via `brew install --cask docker`.
+Then, login to your account on the CLI (via `docker login -u *your username*`) or the desktop app.
+Once logged in, run `docker compose up --build` in the project root directory, or `docker compose up -d` for subsequent runs after initial build.
+Use the scraper by opening http://localhost:5173 in your browser, or making API calls at http://127.0.0.1:5001/.